Veloce by Pizzeria Paradiso

 “I always knew I could do the food … that’s not been the key piece of figuring out this new puzzle,” she said.
 “The bigger question is how to service the number of people that we hope will choose to come in the time period that they have available to do it.“

-Things like how to package the pizza, how to keep it hot for carryout orders and whether to do online ordering through an app have all had to be considered.
+There are things to consider.
+For instance, how to package the pizza, how to keep it hot for carryout orders and whether to do online ordering through an app.

 “There’s this whole other segment that needs to be created and developed and put in place,” she said.
 “We’re excited to change it up a little bit and do something a little new.
 It’s been fun, this challenge of conceiving something and then making it a reality.”